cotes2020/jekyll-theme-chirpy/_posts/Lab/otw/2020-02-17-Overthewire-bandit.md

 bandit12@bandit:/tmp/jhalon$ cd ..
 bandit12@bandit:/tmp$ rm -rf jhalon bandit12@bandit:/tmp$ reset
-# NOTE: Everytime you create a directory in /tmp/ from now one, delete it before moving on.\
+# NOTE: Every time you create a directory in /tmp/ from now one, delete it before moving on.\
 ```

 ---